Fcornaire/TF.EX/README.md

 - [FortRise](https://github.com/Terria-K/FortRise) as the main loader (C#)
 - [ggrs-ffi](https://github.com/Fcornaire/ggrs-ffi) which is a library that allows the [GGRS](https://github.com/gschup/ggrs) API to be called by non-rust projects (Rust)
-- A matchmaking server which is closed source for now, it manages matchmaking and also runs a signaling endpoint for easier connection (Rust)
+- A matchmaking server that manages matchmaking (quickplay, lobbies, private codes) and also runs a signaling endpoint for easier connection (Rust)

 ## Installation